2cwldys/Persistence-QuadA/README.md

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

 ### GETTING THE CODE
-The simplest way to obtain the code is using the github .zip feature.
+The simplest way to obtain the code is using the Github "Download ZIP" feature under via Code button in green or alternatively you can use [Github Desktop](https://desktop.github.com/).

-Click [here](https://github.com/Persistent-SS13/Persistent-Bay/archive/dev.zip) to get the latest code as a .zip file, then unzip it to wherever you want.

 The more complicated and easier to update method is using git.
 You'll need to download git or some client from [here](http://git-scm.com/).
 When that's installed, right click in any folder and click on "Git Bash".
 When that opens, type in:

     git clone https://github.com/Persistent-SS13/Persistent-Bay.git